6 Biggest Benefits of a VA Loan

 Also, those who are eligible for a VA loan are also eligible for VA refinancing, just another type of loan program that can save veterans and active military members money.

-Is VA the best mortgage option?
+Is VA the best loan option?

 However, every home buying situation is different, and depending on a number of factors, different mortgage options can make more sense.